jitu-sehrawat/docker-node-mongo-nginx/readme.txt

 3. On VM, create .env file.
 Open .profile and write `set -o allexport; source /root/.env; set +o allexport;`.
    This will set the Env to VM.
 Use printenv to view all the variables.

+4. Clone Git repo to /app on VM.